Neraud/home-server/docs/Vagrant.md

 A default local admin account is created : `admin_local` / `Passw0rd`.
 The default `user_ldap` account (from OpenLDAP) also has access.

+### MinIO

+MinIO is deployed and configured with a local admin account : `admin_local` / `Passw0rd`.

+It is used by Argo Workflows :

+* bucket `argo-artifacts`
+* User `argo` / `Passw0rd`

+### Argo Events

+Argo events is deployed, and can be accessed via the Argo Workflows UI.

+In the `dev-argo-tasks` namespace, the following resources are deployed:

+* the EventBus
+* a webhook to receive events from Gitea (the webhook configuration on Gitea's side is configured manually)
+* each application deploys a sensor to trigger the deployment

+### Argo Workflows

+Argo Workflows is deployed, and a workflows template to build and deploy an application is prepared.

+### ArgoCD

+ArgoCD id deployed.
+Authentication uses LDAP.

+In the `dev-argo-tasks` namespace, each application deploys an ArgoCD Application.

 ### Jellyfin